Omar Khayyam: Poetry

-Five of the quatrains later attributed to Omar are found as early as 30 years after his death, quoted in Sindbad-Nameh.
-While this establishes that these specific verses were in circulation in Omar's time or shortly later, it doesn't imply that the verses must be his.
-De Blois concludes that at the least the process of attributing poetry to Omar Khayyam appears to have begun already in the 13th century.
-Edward Granville Browne (1906) notes the difficulty of disentangling authentic from spurious quatrains: "while it is certain that Khayyam wrote many quatrains, it is hardly possible, save in a few exceptional cases, to assert positively that he wrote any of those ascribed to him".
+Five of the quatrains later attributed to Omar Khayyam are found as early as 30 years after his death, quoted in Sindbad-Nameh.
+While this establishes that these specific verses were in circulation in Omar's time or shortly later, it does not imply that the verses must be his.
+De Blois concludes that at the least the process of attributing poetry to Omar Khayyam appears to have begun already in the 13th century.:305 Edward Granville Browne (1906) notes the difficulty of disentangling authentic from spurious quatrains: "while it is certain that Khayyam wrote many quatrains, it is hardly possible, save in a few exceptional cases, to assert positively that he wrote any of those ascribed to him".